- 5 Simultaneous Connections

 If all you want is basic encryption and to hide your IP, this does the job

-Launched in 2005, Hotspot Shield is a well-established budget VPN.
-If your needs are basic, it offers a very affordable entry into the world of online privacy.
+Launched in 2005, Hotspot Shield Elite is a well-established VPN.
+If your needs are basic, it offers a reasonably-priced entry into the world of online privacy.
 It’s easy to use, connects very quickly and has servers in most major locations.
-Speeds are also impressive given the very low price point.
-It’s the perfect solution for a price-conscious traveller or someone looking to browse privately.
+Speeds are pretty impressive and it’s a great solution for a traveller or someone looking to browse privately.
+Don’t expect a ton of advanced options but it delivers the goods on basic privacy.

 Connection time is very impressive, outperforming its rivals comfortably with its snappiness.
-Latency is also very low, which puts it in the frame for cash-strapped gamers looking for an affordable VPN.
+Latency is also very low, which puts it in the frame for gamers.

 |Average time to connect||2s||8s||13s|